NBISweden/teaching_literature_club/docs/events/20250306/README.md

 ## Notes by Richel

 - What grade on a scale from 1 (worst) to 10 (best) would you give this paper?

+8

 - How would you praise the paper?

+It is a proper review with helpful tables.

 - How would you criticise the paper?

+The method the literature was searched was unspecified.
+10 out of ~70 references had the last author among the authors.

 - How would you summarize the paper in one line?

+Co-teaching has effects, mostly positive, but more research is needed.

 - How would this paper make us a better teacher?
   (putting in bigger context, as recommended by `[Deenadayalan et al., 2008]`)

+It encourages us to try it out.

+---

 At first glance, co-teaching seems very exciting.
 I feel that doing so makes both teachers better,